Bitcoin, BTC to USD, slipped by 0.41% on Friday. Following a 4.75% rally on Thursday, Bitcoin ended the day at $10,708.0.

 The Rest of the Pack

-Across the rest of the majors, it was a bearish day on Sunday.
+Across the rest of the majors, it was a mixed day on Friday.

 Bitcoin left the major support and resistance levels untested early on.

 Elsewhere, it was a mixed start to the day.

 Binance Coin (-0.34%), Bitcoin Cash ABC (-0.15%), Ethereum (-0.06%), and Polkadot (-0.14%) saw red early on.

 It was a bullish start for the rest of the majors, however.

 At the time of writing, Cardano’s ADA was up by 1.73% to lead the way.